-Do you work in an environment where a compression tool is installed that works to your satisfaction?
+Do you work in an environment where a Teradata compression tool is installed that conforms to your satisfaction?

 Every reevaluation is costly again.
-Often, therefore, Teradata compression activities stop once the largest decile of tables has been treated, leaving a lot of potential unused.
+Therefore, Teradata compression activities often stop once the largest decile of tables has been treated, leaving a lot of potential unused.
 I can offer you a solution to this problem:

-Inspired by the Greek legend persona of Tithonos, whose fate it was to shrink ever more, DWHPRO TITHONIZER determines the best possible and feasible current compression potential for a table, under given constraints and assumptions.
+Inspired by the Greek legend persona of Tithonos, whose fate was to shrink ever more, DWHPRO TITHONIZER determines the best possible and feasible current compression potential for a table given constraints and assumptions.

-DWHPRO TITHONIZER determines set of compression candidate columns and the compression candidate values per column.
+DWHPRO TITHONIZER determines a set of compression candidate columns and the compression candidate values per column.

-It then selects the one combination that achieves the highest savings under the given technical constraints and with the current table demographics.
+It then selects the combination that achieves the highest savings under the given technical constraints and the current table demographics.

 It can be used for compressing a table for the first time or an update on given compressions.